AllenP3/AllenP3/README.md

 <p></p>

-- 🔭 I'm currently studying in my 3rd semester at THWS Schweinfurt!
+- 🔭 I'm currently studying in my 2nd semester at THWS Schweinfurt!
-- 🌱 I'm currently learning C++
-- 😄 Pronouns: he/him
+- 🌱 Learning the ways of the machine

 ---